Entry to the DW Stadium is subject to the latest ground regulations.

 You may have many questions about arriving at the DW Stadium before you take your seats for the game.

-The Main Ticket Office is located in the North West corner of the stadium, between the away supporters (North) Stand and main corporate (west) stand.
+The Main Ticket Office is located in the North West corner of the stadium, between the away supporters’ North Stand and main corporate West Stand (which also houses the main matchday reception).
 This is also located close to the attractions around the restaurants and cinema complex.

 Max’s Matchday Club